Rookout/output-integrations/datadog/README.md

 * Have a new custom metric but you didn’t create the instrumentation to collect it?
 Not a problem.
 Rookout can collect custom metrics ad-hoc.
 * Datadog Pro customers are allotted 100 custom metrics per host & Enterprise customers are allotted 200 custom metrics per host.
 More will incur billing charges.

+You can find Rookout's integration on [Datadog's integrations page](https://docs.datadoghq.com/integrations/rookout/)

 ## Setup
 ### Installation
 Rookout sends data to Datadog via the DogstatsD service available from the Datadog agent.